 Here at the Red Ants Pants Foundation we believe in teaching and sharing practical skills that can be used in our day-to-day lives, work places, and while we’re out exploring all that Montana has to offer.
 Having the skills to work with timber can be incredibly useful and rewarding.
 Whether it is for a career choice or home ownership, knowing how to work with wood and use the related hand and power tools is a valuable skill.

 Each year, using proceeds from our Red Ants Pants Music Festival, we host a three-day-plus Timber Skills Workshop designed to empower and educate women of all skill levels on the basic understanding, maintenance and operation of hand and power tools.
-We were excited to expand our offerings last year – participants now have the option to participate in either a Chainsaw 101 or Construction 101 course.
+We were excited to expand our offerings last year – participants now have the option to participate in either a Chainsaw 101 or Carpentry 101 course.

 The Chainsaw 101 program is designed for beginner to intermediate chainsaw users.
 Participants will learn about different types of chainsaws and features, basic maintenance and use, as well as how to fell, buck, and limb trees.

-The Construction 101 program is designed for beginner to intermediate users who have an interest in understanding the essential hand and power tools used for general construction.
+The Carpentry 101 program is designed for beginner to intermediate users who have an interest in understanding the essential hand and power tools used for general construction.
 Participants will learn about use and safety with different power tools, as well as practical applications for hand tools.

 Safety is the focus of the weekend, ensuring all participants feel comfortable and empowered to learn and practice at their own pace.
 We hope you are able to join us for this retreat full of learning, empowerment, and fun.